 9.4.
 Idiom Any

-• Return True if any element of the iterable is true.
+• Return True if bool(x) is True for any x in the iterable

 9.4.1.
 Problem